-The indexed definition of a presheaf over a direct category is technically more involved than the presheaf definition, as it requires hard-wiring in the structure the dependencies between elements of the sets of the presheaf, including the coherence
+The indexed definition of a presheaf over a direct category is technically more involved than the presheaf definition, as it requires hard-wiring in the structure the

-^b ncatlab.org/nlab/show/semi-simplicial+types+in+homotopy+type+theory ^cIn hindsight, the title of the paper "A dependently-typed construction of semi-simplicial types" is somewhat confusing: it implicitly claimed to construct semi-simplicial types, but the construction was done in a type theory with Uniqueness of Identity Proofs.
-Consequentially, what was really obtained was an indexed presentation of semi-simplicial sets.
+$^{^{\}rm b}$ ncatlab.org/nlab/show/semi-simplicial+types+in+homotopy+type+theory $^{\rm c}$ In hindsight, the title of the paper "A dependently-typed construction of semi-simplicial types" is somewhat confusing: it implicitly claimed to construct semi-simplicial types, but the construction was done in a type theory with Uniqueness of Identity Proofs.
+Consequently, what was really obtained was an indexed presentation of semisimplicial sets.
 The confusion was however, common at the time.

-^d github.com/nicolaikraus/HoTT-Agda/blob/master/nicolai/SemiSimp/SStypes.agda conditions between these dependencies, such as taking the i-th face of the j-th face of a n-simplex being the same as taking the (j - 1)-th face of the i-th face (when j > i).
+d github.com/nicolaikraus/HoTT-Agda/blob/master/nicolai/SemiSimp/SStypes.agda dependencies between elements of the sets of the presheaf, including the coherence conditions between these dependencies, such as taking the i-th face of the j-th face of a n-simplex being the same as taking the (j-1)-th face of the i-th face (when j > i).
 However, exhibiting a concrete instance of a presheaf in indexed form only requires providing the families, since the responsibility of defining maps and showing the coherence conditions is already accounted for in the definition of the structure.